Jensen polynomials are not a plausible route to proving the Riemann Hypothesis: Not all equivalences to RH are created equal

 The de~Bruijn-Newman operation $\Xi \to \Xi_t$ has several properties in common with differentiation $\Xi \to \Xi^{(j)}$.
 For example, if $\Xi_{t_0}$ has only real zeros then $\Xi_t$ has only real zeros for all~$t > t_0$.
 Also, if $t > 0$ then as $x\to \infty$ the zeros of $\Xi_t(x)$ approach equal spacing.
 Thus, the de~Bruijn-Newman operation is even more efficient than differentiation at losing information and causing the zeros to approach equal spacing.

 In some sense, de~Bruijn-Newman operation is like repeated differentiation $\Xi^{(j)}(z)$ where $j$ is an increasing function of~$z$.
-It is possible to somewhat precise about that remark.
-As shown in~\cite{Do}, Section~3, if $z$ is real then the main contribution in~\eqref{eqn:Xiexpt} is concentrated near $u \approx z$.
+It is possible to be somewhat precise about that remark.
+As shown in Section~3 of~\cite{Do}, if $z$ is real then the main contribution in~\eqref{eqn:Xiexpt} is concentrated near $u \approx z$.
 If $n$ is the integer closest to $t z^2$, then the largest term in the Taylor series for $e^{t u^2}$ is approximately

 In other words, as $z\to\infty$ the zeros of $\Xi_t(z)$ are approaching equal spacing are a rate comparable to the $2 t z^2$rd derivative $\Xi^{(2 t z^2)}(z)$.
-That analysis may not withstand close scrutiny, but it does make it clear that the de~Bruijn-Newman operation is extremely effective at causing zeros to become equally spaced.
+That analysis may not be rigorous, but it does explain why the de~Bruijn-Newman operation is extremely effective at causing zeros to become equally spaced.

 The above discussion was intended to emphasize the point that functions with a representation similar to \eqref{eqn:Xiexp} have a nice distribution to their zeros, which becomes nicer under operations similar to differentiation.
-But those seemingly magical properties are from the realm of analysis, not number theory.
+But those seemingly magical properties are from the realm of analysis, not number theory, and those properties hold whether or not the function satisfies a Riemann Hypothesis.